Ketamine Therapy FAQs

 Do I need a driver?

-Yes.
-You will not be able to drive, work, or make major decisions until the day after treatment.
-Please arrange for a responsible adult to drive you home.
+Yes — this is non-negotiable.
+You will not be able to drive, operate machinery, or make major decisions for the remainder of the day following your infusion.
+Please arrange for a responsible adult to drive you home before your appointment.
+We cannot administer treatment without a confirmed driver in place.

 How much does ketamine therapy cost?